Hack-a-Day/hackaday_style_guide/readme.md

 The resulting table will be styled with the yellow/black/white motif.
 Here's [an example before and after table styling](files/hackaday-table-styling-before_after.jpg).

+It's also advisable to wrap the table tags in a this div which will generate a horizontal scrollbar if the table is too wide (useful in mobile view):

+`<div style="overflow-x: auto; scrollbar-color: light;">`

+Note that scrollbar colors don't work in Firefox mobile.

 ### Formulas using LaTeX

 Wordpress includes the ability to render LaTeX formulas.
 The formula should be pasted in the graphic editor.
 Here is an example of the theory of general relativity: